wharmond/Team25/README.md

     - Time (with calendar option)
     - Search button
     - Table - name, time (day and time), number of visits (at bottom)
+    - Clicking on any of the exhibits should take you to the exhibit details page
 #### /Show History
     - Name
     - Exhibit (with drop down)